 Submitted by Clover Park Rotary.

-Come join the community in celebrating what has been accomplished in the past few years and help us move forward with the future development of what this amazing site can be for Lakewood.
+Save the day for the next Big community event May 18, 2024 and help us move forward with the future restoration and development of what this amazing site can be for Lakewood.

-Located on Phillips Road, this 90 Acre area is open to the public during daylight hours for Hiking, bird watching, dog walking and other uses consistent with a wildlife preserve.
-We invite you to come share the excitement and join the connection to our community.
+Located on Phillips Road, this 90 acre area is open to the public during daylight hours for hiking, bird watching, dog walking and other uses consistent with a wildlife preserve.

 For more information or to get involved, contact Alan Billingsley (firstname.lastname@example.org) Rotary Project coordinator.